cellomonster/iOS-Discord-Classic/README.md

 # Discord Classic
 An unofficial and bare-bones Discord client for iOS 5 and 6

+[Help test it out in the Discord server]

 ![icon](https://github.com/Cellomonster/iOS-Discord-Classic/raw/master/Icon%402x.png)

 Huge thanks to [Ty Brasher](https://twitter.com/TyBrasher) for icon design